✦ Scandinavian-inspired design, curated for modern living

 Key Takeaways

 • A dehumidifier dries the air, not your skin directly.
-Skin dryness starts when the room becomes too dry.
+Low humidity can reduce skin hydration and stress the skin barrier.

 • A practical indoor target is usually about 40% to 50% relative humidity, measured with a hygrometer.

-• Use a dehumidifier in damp rooms, basements, bathrooms, or mold-prone spaces, but avoid the lowest setting and continuous mode.
+• Use a dehumidifier in damp rooms, basements, bathrooms, or mold-prone spaces, and let a humidistat stop the unit at your target instead of defaulting to continuous mode.

 • If your skin feels tight, itchy, flaky, or irritated, check the humidity before changing your skincare routine.